The Hitchhiker's Guide to Prior-Shift Adaptation: Related Work

 The new priors are commonly unknown, but can be estimated from an unlabeled set of observations.
 Vucetic and Obradovic \cite{vucetic2001classification} estimate the new priors $p_\mathcal{E}(Y)$ from the classifier's probabilities $p(D=i|Y=k)$ of predicting class $i$ when the true class is $k$, i.e. from the confusion matrix (CM) of the classifier.
 Saerens et al. \cite{saerens2002adjusting} propose an EM algorithm for Maximum Likelihood Estimation (MLE) of priors from predictions of posterior probabilities $p(Y|X)$, and experimentally show an improvement compared to no adaptation and compared to a Confusion Matrix based estimate.
 Du Plessis and Sugiyama \cite{duplessis2012semi} prove that the EM procedure \cite{saerens2002adjusting} is equivalent to fixed-point-iteration minimization of the KL divergence between the new input density $p_\mathcal{E}(X)$ and the marginalization of the joint distribution $ \sum\limits_Y p_\mathcal{E}(Y) p(X|Y) $.
 Du Plessis and Sugiyama \cite{duplessis2012semi} also propose methods for direct divergence minimization in cases where the input density $p(x)$ can be directly modeled, e.g. with a kernel-based non-parametric estimate.
 Sulc and Matas \cite{sulc2019improving} emphasize the importance of adapting to new priors in fine-grained image classification and propose a Maximum A Posteriori (MAP) estimation adding a Dirichlet hyper-prior.

-Lipton et al. \cite{lipton2018detecting} propose a confusion matrix based estimate of the prior ratio $w(Y) = \frac{p_\mathcal{E}(Y)}{p_\mathcal{T}(Y)}$, allowing to adapt a black box classifier with unknown training priors, forming a Black Box Shift Learning (BBSL) framework.
+Lipton et al. \cite{lipton2018detecting} propose a confusion matrix based estimate of the prior ratio $w(Y) = \frac{p_\mathcal{E}(Y)}{p_\mathcal{T}(Y)}$, forming a Black Box Shift Learning (BBSL) framework.
 Azizzadenesheli et al. \cite{azizzadenesheli2019regularized} propose to increase the stability of the prior ratio estimation by regularizing the distribution shift, forming the Regularized Learning under Label Shifts (RLLS) framework.
 Both methods \cite{azizzadenesheli2019regularized,lipton2018detecting} then re-train the classifier with sample weights according to the prior ratio.

 Alexandri et al. \cite{alexandari2020maximum} propose a bias-corrected version of temperature scaling for classifier calibration and use the EM algorithm for prior estimation on the calibrated predictions.
 They experimentally show that adapting a calibrated classifier to new priors estimated by EM outperforms the re-trained classifiers using BBSL \cite{lipton2018detecting} and RLLS \cite{azizzadenesheli2019regularized}, making EM with Bias-Corrected Calibration ``Hard-To-Beat''.